 - Hunting and trapping are prohibited.

-- Relocating or releasing animals onto County Parks and Open Space properties is prohibited.
+- Relocating or releasing animals onto Parks & Open Space areas is prohibited.

 - Discharging or carrying firearms (concealed or otherwise), crossbows, fireworks, explosives or projectile weapons of any kind are prohibited except as expressly mandated by Article 12 of Title 18 of the Colorado Revised Statutes, as amended.